renaudjenny/swift-ui-shape-maker/README.md

 **macOS App to help you building `Shape` to be used in SwiftUI**

-> I love using `Shape` in SwiftUI, what I wanted overall is not an automatic converter from SVG to SwiftUI Path/Shape but directly an application that allows me to draw and provide me directly the code Swift code I can use directly into my app.
+> I love using `Shape` in SwiftUI, what I wanted overall is not an automatic converter from SVG to SwiftUI Path/Shape but directly an application that allows me to draw and provide me directly the Swift code I can use directly into my app.

 📲 App Store: **Not published yet**